Slackwire: Technique of balance and angle of slackwire

 The performer balances or moves on the wire while needing to control the wire beneath him from moving abruptly side to side, making continual adjustments.
 This skill is similar to balancing a stick on one’s head or on a finger.
-Each slackwire performer usually uses his/her own preferred angle of slack and length of the wire.
+Each slackwire performer usually uses their own preferred angle of slack and length of the wire.

 The slack angle is the V-shaped angle created when a performer stands in the middle of the walking part of the wire.
 The angle depends on how long or short the wire is relative to the distance between two anchor points.
 This also affects the amplitude of the wire's swing side to side.
 Some slackwire artists change the angle of the wire during their act.

 The degree of ease or difficulty for a performer to move the wire is dependent upon how thick the wire or rope is.
 The heavier the wire or rope, the more inertia is required to move it laterally, and the more force is needed to control its movement or to bring it back to a place of rest.